History of MSNBC: 2008–2015: Speculation

 On January 21, 2009, The New York Times reported that Phil Griffin would be prioritizing on increasing MSNBC's ratings in the 10 pm slot.
 In an interview done after the first presidential inauguration of Barack Obama, Griffin said that the channel needed a third original show in its lineup.
 "We can't let this momentum stop", he said.
 The new show would compete with Fox News Channel's On the Record with Greta Van Susteren and CNN's Anderson Cooper 360°.
 Keith Olbermann was reported to be working with Griffin to develop the show.
 He said:

 "Losing the 10 p.m. replay is a very small price to pay for a last piece to the puzzle."

 Three talk show hosts were campaigning for the job.
 They included Cenk Uygur, Sam Seder and David Sirota, all of whom are self-declared or considered by critics as liberal or progressive.
 Cenk Uygur, host of The Young Turks, was lobbying for the 10 pm slot.
 On January 22, Uygur announced his candidacy for the bid.
 He encouraged his viewers to send MSNBC emails or simply mail them.
 The show received endorsements from Senate Majority Leader Harry Reid and former General Wesley Clark.
 A Facebook group lobbied for MSNBC to choose Air America Radio liberal talk show host Sam Seder on the 10 pm slot; Seder, also a comedian and actor, was the co-host for The Majority Report and his own show The Sam Seder Show, and also co-hosted the weekday Air America Media webcast Breakroom Live with Maron & Seder with comedian Marc Maron.
 David Sirota is a progressive commentator who has made guest appearances on many television shows.
 On February 25, 2009, Sirota announced his candidacy and also created a Facebook page.
-He stated four reasons: he's great on TV, he's a leading anti-corporate, influence over the media, and increasing a chance the slot will be landed by a progressive.
+He stated four reasons: he is great on TV, he is a leading anti-corporate, influence over the media, and increasing a chance the slot will be landed by a progressive.

 On March 31, 2009, Griffin announced that at that time the 10 pm slot would not be filled because ratings of the Countdown rerun were higher.
 However, Cenk Uygur decided to continue the campaign anyway and decided to start "Stage 2".
 On June 1, 2009, Griffin went back on what he said a few months earlier by saying:"Clearly it should be someone who is both smart and funny like she is. ...
 But I will make one promise: we're not done yet!
 This is such a vibrant time in media, and I want to say to Rachel's audience – and everywhere I go I get stopped, there's such a connection between her and her audience, she's helped open a new world of approaches for us – that people who like Rachel will like our new 10 o'clock show host and what we are going to do there.
 No, I take that back, Rachel's audience will love it!
 I promise."